kelsa-pi/unodit/README.md

 DISCLAIMER:
 I'm not a programmer.
-This is a project that targets LibreOffice 5+ and Python3 only.
+This is a project that targets LibreOffice 5+ and Python3 (Apache OpenOffice patches are welcomed).
 Tested with Xubuntu 16.04. and LibreOffice 1:5.1.3-0ubuntu1.

 ##Installation